-In extremely exceptional cases, an applicant who does not meet all of the above requirements may be admitted by appealing to the vice president of academic affairs, who makes a recommendation to the faculty for approval.
+In extremely exceptional cases, an applicant who does not meet all of the above requirements may be admitted by appealing to the academic committee, who makes a recommendation to the faculty for approval.
 Such a recommendation would include a probationary period in which the student must maintain a 2.5 GPA for the first 6 credit hours taken.

-- The program must be completed within five years. - 26 of 38 credit hours must be completed from Central Seminary. - A cumulative GPA of 2.0 (C) must be achieved. - CBTS graduates may apply up to 18 credits toward this degree that are duplicates of credits previously earned in another CBTS degree program.
+- 26 of 38 credit hours must be completed from Central Seminary. - A cumulative GPA of 2.0 (C) must be achieved. - CBTS graduates may apply up to 18 credits toward this degree that are duplicates of credits previously earned in another CBTS degree program.